albar965/littlenavmap-manual/en/MENUS.md

 ## Statusbar {#statusbar}

-The statusbar shows various indications (from left to right):
+The statusbar shows various indications \(from left to right\):

 * Last action or short help to explain a menu item or toolbar button.
 * Indicator that shows airport types, airspaces, navaids or AI vehicles currently visible on the map.
 The tooltip gives more details.
-A red warning message will be shown here if too many objects are displayed on the map due to a too high detail level.
+A red warning message will be shown here if too many objects are displayed on the map due to too high a detail level.
 * Connection status for a local or remote connection.
 The tooltip gives more details about the status like the hostname for remote connections.
   * `Connecting...`: The program is trying to establish a connection which was initiated either manually or automatically.
   * `Connected`: A connection was established.
   * `Disconnected`: The simulator or _Little Navconnect_ exited.
 * Map detail level.
 Range is -5 for few details to +5 for most details.
 * Online map download progress indicator.
 This shows the state of the current map download.
-The text is prefixed with a red **`Offline.`** indication if offline mode is enabled.
+The text is prefixed with a red `Offline.` indication if offline mode is enabled.
   * `Done.`: All map data loaded successfully.
   * `Waiting for Data ...`: Map data is missing in the cache and was requested.
 Now waiting for reply.
   * `Waiting for Update ...`: Map data is already loaded but expired after two weeks.
 Waiting for new data after requesting an update.
   * `Incomplete.`: Download failed.Note that the progress indicator can look like it is stuck in the message `Waiting for Data ...` if no hill shading is available for a _OpenStreetMap_ region.
-*   Zoom distance (viewpoint to earth surface) in nautical miles or kilometers.
+* Zoom distance \(viewpoint to earth surface\) in nautical miles or kilometers.
 * Cursor position on map in degrees/minutes/seconds or decimal degrees latitude and longitude depending on selected unit in the dialog `Options`.
 Also shows the ground elevation below the cursor after a short delay if the [GLOBE](https://ngdc.noaa.gov/mgg/topo/globe.html) offline elevation data is selected.

 ![Statusbar](../images/statusbar.jpg "Statusbar")

-_**Picture above:** Status bar with message about the last action on the left side (`Options changed.`), the connection status and a tooltip that indicates what is currently shown on the map.
+_**Picture above:** Status bar with message about the last action on the left side \(_`Options changed.`_\), the connection status and a tooltip that indicates what is currently shown on the map.
 All map features are shown.
 The map detail level is unchanged and the map coordinates are shown on the bottom right.
 Altitude at cursor is shown too since offline elevation data is installed.
-The online map download progress indicator shows `Done.` indicating all map tiles were downloaded.
+The online map download progress indicator shows _`Done.`_ indicating all map tiles were downloaded.
 Zoom distance is 7.8 nautical miles._